learn-co-curriculum/react-hooks-redux-create-store/README.md

 * What events trigger a dispatch method
 * How our state should change in response to different actions being dispatched.

-These are all implemented outside of our `createStore method`.
+These are all implemented outside of our `createStore` function.
 What is generic to each application following this pattern?

 * That a call to `dispatch` should call a reducer, reassign the state, and render a change.

-This is implemented inside the `createStore` method.
+This is implemented inside the `createStore` function.

-<p class='util--hide'>View <a href='https://learn.co/lessons/redux-create-store'>Redux Create Store</a> on Learn.co and start learning to code for free.</p>